What Do Leaders in Different Fields Need to Succeed?

 Once you understand the competencies needed for success in your specific industry and where the gaps are greatest, you can begin to design leadership development initiatives that deliver effective results for your organization to make the most impact on your leaders.

-Below are some of our key findings about the leadership competencies of U.S. leaders in different industries, or download our full Industry Trend Report for more detailed information.
+Below are some of our key findings about the leadership competencies of U.S. leaders in different industries.
+You can also download our full Industry Trend Report for more detailed information.

 Healthcare Industry Leaders

-Healthcare leaders were least proficient in Leading Employees.
+Healthcare leaders were least proficient in “leading employees.”
 “Leading employees” deals with attracting, motivating, and developing employees.
-Given that more than 75% of leaders in healthcare are “at least proficient” in “taking initiative,” we recommend that they re-focus some of their attention on those they work with and manage.
+Given that more than 75% of leaders in healthcare are “at least proficient” in “taking initiative,” we recommend that they refocus some of their attention on those they work with and manage.
 Research has shown that leaders with more interpersonal savvy cultivate higher performance teams.
-View the Healthcare Leadership Infographic.
+View the Healthcare Leadership Infographic (PDF).

 Pharmaceutical Industry Leaders

-Half of pharmaceutical industry leaders were also not proficient in Leading Employees.
+Half of pharmaceutical industry leaders were also not proficient in “leading employees.”
 Leaders scored much better on “participative management,” which deals with involving others, listening, and building commitment.
 Though “leading employees” includes “participative management,” it’s a broader competency that also focuses on recruiting talented employees, providing challenging development opportunities, and rewarding hard work.
-Pharmaceutical companies should focus on developing these skills.
-View the Pharmaceutical Leadership Infographic.
+Pharmaceutical organizations should focus on developing these skills.
+View the Pharmaceutical Leadership Infographic (PDF).

 Financial Services Industry Leaders

-Leaders in financial services are proficient in several important areas, but less proficient in Building Collaborative Relationships and Leading Employees.
-And, bosses rated “building collaborative relationships” and “leading employees” as the No. 1 and No. 3 most important competencies, respectively.
+Leaders in financial services are proficient in several important areas but less proficient in “building collaborative relationships” and “leading employees.”
+And bosses rated “building collaborative relationships” and “leading employees” as the No. 1 and No. 3 most important competencies, respectively.
 Focusing on developing these competencies should create a strategic advantage for financial services firms aiming to improve their leadership pipelines.
-View the Financial Leadership Infographic.
+View the Financial Leadership Infographic (PDF).

 High-Tech Industry Leaders

-High-tech leaders were least proficient in areas that focus on working with others like Building Collaborative Relationships and Leading Employees.
+High-tech leaders were least proficient in areas that focus on working with others like “building collaborative relationships” and “leading employees.”
 In fact, “building collaborative relationships” was rated as the most important competency in this industry.
-Given that close to 80% of leaders in in technology are “at least proficient” in “taking initiative,” we recommend that tech companies re-focus development on those that leaders work with and manage.
-View the High-Tech Leadership Infographic.
+Given that close to 80% of leaders in technology are “at least proficient” in “taking initiative,” we recommend that tech organizations refocus development on those that leaders work with and manage.
+View the High-Tech Leadership Infographic (PDF).

 Energy Industry Leaders